 Must Wine Loft, 442 2nd Street North

-It’s not the only new opening to watch out for.
-COPA is set to open in the EDGE District this Friday.
+It’s not the only new wine spot to watch out for.
+COPA debut toward the end of 2019 in EDGE District.
 A bakery that serves up the best cinnamon roll in Tampa Bay just made its debut in Gulfport.

-A chicken-centric concept, Social Roost, also has designs to be open by early November.
+A chicken-centric concept, Social Roost, also has designs to be open by mid-2020.